Swansea Blitz

-PRA planning
+ARP planing

-With the passing of the Air Raid Precaution Act of 1937, Swansea Council was responsible for instigating civil defence measures to protect the local population of 167,000 people.
-The local authority looked into building communal air raid shelters and setting up the necessary rescue and fire services.
+Under the provisions of the Air Raid Precautions (ARP) Act of 1937, Swansea Council was responsible for instigating civil defence measures to protect the local population.
+The local authority began the process of building communal air raid shelters, setting up the necessary rescue and fire services and the recruitment of air raid wardens.

-With the threat of war with Germany growing towards the end of the 1930s, Swansea council had built over 500 communal air raid shelters as well as providing Anderson shelters for domestic premises.
-With the outbreak of war in September 1939, the pace of providing shelters increased further.
 To complement the already-built communal shelters, the council requisitioned cellars and basements as makeshift shelters.

-Those with gardens often built Anderson shelters to take refuge in.
-However, not everyone was so fortunate, and others had to use crowded public shelters.
-In late 1940, Morrison shelters were introduced, which were not much more than a steel table to hide under inside the house.
-Others made a nightly trek to nearby rural areas, sleeping in tents, cars, or even on the beach.
+Anderson shelters were provided for domestic premises with garden space.

+Readily mobile trailer pumps were provided to complement the existing less mobile fire brigade vehicles.
+A fleet of canteen vans was requisitioned to provide hot drinks and food for the rescue and fire fighting teams, as well as for displaced residents.

 Bombing raids

 First raid, June 1940

 The first air raid on Swansea commenced at 3.30 am on 27 June 1940.
 An initial marker flare was dropped by a Luftwaffe plane, and the following bombers dropped high explosives to the east of the city centre in the Danygraig residential area.
 The raid was relatively light, with no casualties reported to the ARP controllers.
 A number of unexploded bombs were discovered in the Kilvey Hill area.
+There were a further 15 raids during the year, the heaviest of which, on 1-2 September, resulted in 33 deaths and 37 serious injuries.

 The Three Nights' Blitz

-Through the rest of 1940, Swansea was targeted by single and small groups of enemy bombers.
-There were several small-scale raids in January 1941, but the worst bombing period occurred over three nights on 19, 20, and 21 February 1941.
-This period, to become known as the Three Nights' Blitz, started at 7.30 pm on 19 February.